Skip to content

 For ML Researchers

-• Single binary framework — Models train and run on GPU with no environment to configure
+• Single binary framework — One executable, no dependencies.
+Train and run on GPU out of the box

 For Agentic AI